dotenv-org/dotenv-org.github.io/security/index.md

   <tr><td><p><span class="text-green">✓</span> Encryption uses AES-GCM encryption.
 It is a well-studied, NIST recommended, and IEFT standard algorithim.</p></td></tr>
 </table>

+{:.w-100}
-As you see, we go to great lengths to make sure your secrets are safe.
-Afterall, we keep our secrets here too.
+**As you see, we go to great lengths to make sure your secrets are safe.
+Afterall, we keep our secrets here too.**

 ---